syncfusion-content/javascript-docs/js/Diagram/Shapes.md

 ## Path

 Path node is a commonly used basic shape that allows visually to represent the geometrical information.
-To create a path node, You need to specify the `type` as "basic" and the `shape` as "path.
+To create a path node, You need to specify the `type` as "basic" and the `shape` as "path".
 The `pathData` property of node allows you to define the path to be drawn.
 The following code illustrates how a Path node is created.

 {% highlight js %}